-Many certified nursing assistants make the jump from CNA to licensed practical nurse (LPN) to advance their careers.
-Having experience as a CNA can be very helpful for someone looking to advance their career in the nursing field.
-Gaining experience in basic patient care, learning to manage patient relationships and working with other nurses can be invaluable as you progress through various different roles in nursing and healthcare as a whole.
+Many people make the move from being a Certified Nursing Assistant (CNA) to a Licensed Practical Nurse (LPN) to advance their career in the field of nursing.
+Working as a CNA can be very helpful for someone looking to advance their career in the nursing field.
+Gaining experience in a healthcare facility or a nursing home while learning about basic patient care, managing patient relationships and working with other nurses can be very valuable as a CNA progresses through different roles in nursing and healthcare.

 What Does an LPN Do?

-An LPN is the next step up the nursing career ladder for a CNA.
-LPNs work under a Registered Nurse (RN) as part of a nursing team and have more technical responsibilities than CNAs which include:
+An LPN is the next step up the nursing career ladder for a CNA, and according to the Bureau of Labor and Statistics, the job outlook for LPNs is strong through 2026 with an expected growth of 12 percent.
+LPNs work under a Registered Nurse (RN) as part of a nursing team and have a larger scope of practice and more responsibilities than CNAs.
+These include:

 - Assisting with minor medical procedures

 - Collecting patient data and monitor patient conditions

 - Collect blood, urine, sputum specimens

 - Change wound dressings